Fatima Dike

-Fatima Dike, also known as Fatts Dike (born 13 September 1948) is a South African playwright and theatre director.
+Fatima Dike, also known as Fatts Dike (born 13 September 1969) is a South African playwright and theatre director.
 After writing The Sacrifice of Kreli in 1976, she became the first black South African woman to have a play published.

 Life

 Royline Fatima Dike was born in Langa, Cape Town on 13 September 1948.
+Born during apartheid, Dike’s formative years were shaped by the social and political challenges of the era.
 She was educated at Langa church schools until the government took them over in the 1950s.
-She was later sent to boarding school run by Irish nuns in Rustenburg.
+This transition marked the beginning of her awareness of racial inequities in the education system.
+She was later sent to boarding school run by Irish nuns in Rustenburg, where the convent environment introduced her to a structured yet culturally distinct educational experience.

 After leaving school she had a variety of jobs, including work in a steakhouse, a butcher's shop, a bookshop and a supermarket.
+It was the time at her brother in-laws workshop where she developed a bigger love for reading Her time in these roles exposed her to diverse social environments, fueling her interest in stories and theatre as a way of reflecting on society.
 In 1972 she volunteered at the non-racial Space Theatre in Cape Town, where she was encouraged to write The Sacrifice of Kreli, about a king who takes himself into exile rather than be enslaved by the British.
+This work marked her entry into playwriting and laid the foundation for her later contributions to South African theatre.

 From 1979 to 1983 she lived in the United States, participating in a writers' conference at the University of Iowa and working with theatre groups in New York City.
 She took courses at New York University, though when she enrolled in a playwriting class with Ed Bullins he told her she was too experienced to be in his class.